The 4-Dimensional Light Bulb Theorem: Introduction

 The proof of Theorem \ref{main}, and hence a somewhat different one for $S^2\times S^2$ makes use of Smale's results on regular homotopy of 2-spheres in 4-manifolds \cite{Sm1}.
 We show that if $R_0$ is homotopic to $R_1$ and both are embedded surfaces, then the homotopy from $R_0$ to $R_1$ is \emph{shadowed by tubed surfaces}, i.e. there is an isotopy taking $R_0$ to something that looks like $R_1$ embroidered with a complicated system of tubes together with parallel copies of the transverse sphere.
 Through various geometric arguments we show that these tubes can be reorganized and eventually isotoped away.
 The proof formally relies on the first proof of the Light Bulb theorem at the very last step, though we outline how to eliminate the dependence in Remark \ref{dependence}.
 The proof uses the fact that $R_0$ is a 2-sphere.
 The $\BZ_2$-condition is used in Proposition \ref{double to single}.

 Both arguments make use of the 4D-Light Bulb Lemma, which is the direct analogue of the 3D-version where one can do a crossing change using the transverse sphere.

 More is known in other settings.
 In the topological category a locally flat 2-sphere in $S^4$ is topologically equivalent to the trivial 2-knot if and only if its complement has fundamental group $\BZ$ \cite{Fr}, \cite{FQ}.
 There are topologically isotopic smooth 2-spheres in 4-manifolds that are not smoothly isotopic, yet become smoothly isotopic after a stabilization with a single $\stwostwo$ \cite{AKMR}, \cite{Ak}.
-Topologically isotopic smooth 2-spheres in simply connected 4-manifolds are smoothly pseudo-isotopic by \cite{Kr} and after finitely many stabilizations with $\stwostwo$'s are smoothly isotopic by \cite{Qu}.

 8 pt The paper is organized as follows. \S2 recalls some classical uses of transverse spheres and proves the Light Bulb Lemma.
 The Light Bulb theorem is proven in \S3.
 Basic facts about regular homotopy are recalled in \S4.
 The definition of tubed surface, basic operations on tubed surfaces, the notion of shadowing a homotopy by basic operations and normal form for a surface are given in \S5.
 The reader is cautioned that \emph{tubes} are used in two contexts here; as tubes that follow curves lying in the surface and as tubes that follow arcs with endpoints in the surface.
 The latter fall into two types; \emph{single} and \emph{double} tubes.
-In \S6 it is shown how to transform pairs of double tubes into pairs of single tubes.
+In \S6 it is shown how to transform certain pairs of double tubes into pairs of single tubes.
 If there is no $\BZ_2$-torsion, then in the end all but at most one of the double tubes remains and that one is homotopically inessential.
 If $\pi_1(M)$ has 2-torsion, then there may be additional double tubes representing \emph{distinct} 2-torsion elements of $\pi_1(M)$.
 A crossing change lemma is proven in \S7 enabling distinct tubes following curves in the surface to be disentangled.
 In \S8 the proof of Theorems \ref{main} and \ref{2-torsion} is completed.
 An extension to higher genus surfaces is given in \S9.
 In particular it is shown that a closed oriented surface in $\stwostwo$ homologous to $0\times S^2$, that intersects $S^2\times 0$ transversely in one point, is isotopically standard.
 Applications and questions are given in \S 10.